danielkimgarcia/bcnc-inditex/README.md

 A file was used to format the validation messages **resources/ValidationMessages.properties**

+**Important notes:**

-**Important note:** For this test, the relationship between the Brand and Price entities was normalized using the @ManyToOne annotation, which for performance purposes is not recommended if the results do not require such a relationship to return data.
+- For this test, the relationship between the Brand and Price entities was normalized using the @ManyToOne annotation, which for performance purposes is not recommended if the results do not require such a relationship to return data.
+- The API interface created for the controller was not automatically created via the openAPI.yaml definition file.
+However, it is highly recommended to use this automated procedure using tools such as swagger codegen or openApi Generator.

 ## Commands to build, install, test and start the application